-2.1.
-Destination lists and the generation of unique identifiers
+2.1 Destination lists and the generation of unique identifiers

 Clients in the system specify an interest in the type of events that they are interested in.
 Some examples of interests specified by clients could be sports events or events sent to a certain discussion group.
-It is the system, which computes the clients that should receive a certain event.
+It is the system which computes the clients that should receive a certain event.
 A particular event may thus be consumed by zero or more clients registered with the system.
 Events have explicit or implicit information pertaining to the clients which are interested in the event.
 In the former case we say that the destination list is internal to the event, while in the latter case the destination list is external to the event.

 An example of an internal destination list is "Mail" where the recipients are clearly stated.
-Examples of external destination lists include sports scores, stock quotes etc. where there is no way for the issuing client to be aware of the destination lists.
+Examples of external destination lists include sports score, stock quotes etc. where there is no way for the issuing client to be aware of the destination lists.
 External destination lists are a function of the system and the types of events that the clients, of the system, have registered their interest in.

-2.2.
-Client
+2.2 Client

-Events are continuously generated and consumed by clients within the system.
-Clients have intermittent connection semantics.
+Clients can generate and consume events in the system.
+Events in the system are continuously generated and consumed within the system.
+Clients on the other hand have intermittent connection semantics.
 Clients can be present in the system for a certain duration and be disconnected later on.
-Clients reconnect at a later time and receive events, which they were supposed to receive in their past incarnations as well as events that they are supposed to receive during their present incarnation.
-Clients issue/create events while in disconnected mode, these events would be held in a local queue to be released to the system during a reconnect.
+Clients reconnect at a later time and receive events, which they were supposed to receive as well as events that they are supposed to receive during their present incarnations.
+Clients can issue/create events while in disconnected mode, these events would be held in a local queue to be released to the system during a reconnect.

-Associated with every client is its profile, which keeps track of information pertinent to the client.
-This includes the application type, events the client is interested in and the broker node the client was attached to in its previous incarnation.
+Associated with every clients is its profile, which keeps track of information pertinent to the client.
+This includes the application type., events the client is interested in and the broker node the client was attached to in its previous incarnation.

-2.3.
-The Broker Node Topology
+2.3 The Broker Node Topology

 One of the reasons why one would use a distributed model is high availability.
 Having a centralized model would imply a single broker hosting multiple clients.
 While, this is a simple model, the inherent simplicity is more than offset by the fact that it constitutes a single point of failure.
+Thus all the clients present in the system would be unable to use any of the services provided by the system till a recovery mechanism kicks in.
 A highly available distributed solution would have data replication at various broker nodes in the network.
 Solving issues of consistency while executing operations, in the presence of replication, leads to a model where other broker nodes can service a client despite certain broker node failures.
-Additional information pertaining to the need for distributed brokering systems can be found in [22].
 The smallest unit of the system is a broker node and constitutes a unit at level-0 of the system.
 Broker nodes grouped together form a cluster, the level-1 unit of the system.
 Clusters could be clusters in the traditional sense, groups of broker nodes connected together by high speed links.
 A single broker node could decide to be part of such traditional clusters, or along with other such broker nodes form a cluster connected together by geographical proximity but not necessarily high speed links.